Donpedro13/etwprof/Documentation/Usage.md

     -m --mdump       Write a minidump of the target process(es) at the start of profiling --mflags=<f>     Dump type flags for minidump creation in hex format [default: 0x0 aka.
 MiniDumpNormal] --children       Profile child processes, as well
-    --outdir=<od>    Output directory path
+    --waitchildren   Profiling waits for child processes as well, transitively --outdir=<od>    Output directory path
     --nologo         Do not print logo
     --rate=<r>       Sampling rate (in Hz) [default: use current global rate]